Arkusm/minimalplone4mrbob/README.md

 ## Creating a addon package in src

-In the example, the package is called my.package and is located on github.com:myaccount/my.package.git
+In the example, the package is called my.package and is located on the filesystem.

 ```bash
 $ ./bin/instance stop